meangrinch/MangaTranslator/README.md

 ### Windows portable
 Download the standalone zip from the releases page: [Releases](https://github.com/meangrinch/MangaTranslator/releases)
 - Default package: Download once, run `setup.bat` before first launch to install dependencies, and `update-standalone.bat` to update to the latest version.
-Installs `PyTorch v2.7.1+cu128`.
+Installs `PyTorch v2.9.1+cu128`.
 - Pre-downloaded package: Download per version, no setup required, and no included update script.
-Contains `PyTorch v2.6.0+cu126`.
+Contains `PyTorch v2.9.1+cu128`.
-- Both include the Komika (for normal text) and Cookies (for OSB text) font packs
+- Both include the Komika (for normal text), Cookies (for OSB text), and Comicka (for either) font packs

 ### Manual install
 1) Clone and enter the repo